dataminer-site/dataminer-site.github.io/docs/archive/0.8/api/cpp.md

 - `double` → `SQLType::DOUBLE`
 - `string_t` → `SQLType::VARCHAR`

-*In DuckDB some primitive types, e.g., _int32_t_, are mapped to the same SQLType: `INTEGER`, `TIME` and `DATE`, then for disambiguation the users can use the following overloaded method.
+*In DataMiner some primitive types, e.g., _int32_t_, are mapped to the same SQLType: `INTEGER`, `TIME` and `DATE`, then for disambiguation the users can use the following overloaded method.

 **2.** `template<typename TR, typename...
 Args>`\
 &nbsp;&nbsp;&nbsp;`void CreateScalarFunction(string name, vector<SQLType> args, SQLType ret_type, TR (*udf_func)(Args…))`